MicrosoftDocs/VBA-Docs/api/PowerPoint.presentation.exportasfixedformat2.md

 The _KeepIRMSettings_ parameter behaves specially for PDF.
 It controls the retention of both labels and encryption to the output file.
 For more information, see [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support&preserve-view=true).

 If the presentation is not fully downloaded, this method fails and an error occurs.
 For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

+PrintRange is a required parameter, but may be set to `Nothing`.
+If not supplied, the call will fail with a `Type mismatch`

 ### See also
 [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support&preserve-view=true)